scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 In addition to Dask's web interface, we implemented a Dask Scheduler Plugin.
 This plugin captures task execution events from the scheduler and their respective timestamps.
-These captured profiles were later use to analyze the execution of and XTC 300x on Stampede.
+These captured profiles were later use to analyze the execution of XTC 300x on Stampede.
 Figure :ref:`XTC300x64coresStampede` shows characteristic executions.
-The delay in execution (Figure :ref:`XTC300x64coresStampede` A) is because of the specific cores and not something that is part of the framework.
+On the left (Figure :ref:`XTC300x64coresStampede` A) is an execution where the number of RMSD blocks is equal to the number of cores and on the right (Figure :ref:`XTC300x64coresStampede` B) an execution where the number of blocks is three times the number of cores.
-This is eliminated when cores are oversubscribed by a factor of three (i.e., three times as many blocks as cores (Figure :ref:`XTC300x64coresStampede` B).

 .. figure:: figs/panels/scheduler-300x.pdf
    :figclass: w